jatiz/Nfc-E-Tracker/README.md

  * .apk project require volley
 * NFC Tools - https://play.google.com/store/apps/details?id=com.wakdev.wdnfc (for creating an nfc tag)
 * Documentation (Instruction manual for app and web-management usage)

+_NOTE_

+Username and password for the website are as follows

+Username : admin
+Password : admin